-This program is designed to bring nationally recognized experts from academia, industry, and government to Notre Dame to discuss best practices, new technologies, and policy developments in energy.
+This program is designed to host nationally recognized experts from academia, industry, and government, as well as highly regarded community leaders and sustainability professionals to discuss best practices, new technologies, and policy developments in energy.
 Lectures focus on topics most important to faculty and students at Notre Dame.
-Lectures for the 2017-2018 academic year are currently being planned.
+View current distinguished lectures below and previous lectures at: 2021, 2020, 2019, 2018, 2017, 2016.

 “A Climate for All of Us" by Katharine Hayhoe (March 5)

 Katharine Hayhoe, Chief Scientist at The Nature Conservancy (TNC), gave a public lecture, “A Climate for All of Us," on Saturday, March 5, at 2:30 p.m. in the McKenna Hall Auditorium at the University of Notre Dame.
 Hayhoe, an esteemed atmospheric scientist, discussed how finding shared values can bring collective action to mitigate climate challenges and build a brighter future for all Hoosiers.
 In her role as Chief Scientist, Hayhoe is responsible for TNC’s wider portfolio of global climate adaptation and advocacy work.
 She is also a Paul Whitfield Horn Distinguished Professor and the Political Science Endowed Chair in Public Policy and Public Law in the Department of Political Science at Texas Tech University.
 After her talk, Hayhoe signed copies of her latest book, Saving Us: A Climate Scientist's Case for Hope and Healing in a Divided World.

 The event was hosted by the Notre Dame Environmental Change Initiative (ND-ECI) and ND Energy, in partnership with the TNC in Indiana.

 View recording below and Photo Album on Facebook